Faith in Everyone to Shine Brightly

 Mrs Naomi Clarke

-}I am very proud to be able to welcome you to our wonderful school.
+}I am very proud to be able to welcome you to our wonderful school, where we have 'faith in everyone to shine brightly’.
 Our website should provide you with all the information you need, but we always welcome visits to the school if you need further information.

 Every child is valued for their uniqueness and our strong pastoral support enables them to develop the self-esteem and skills they will need to be successful in life; playing, learning and working together now and in the future.
 The support, challenge and determination to achieve exceptional outcomes for all within our school community is fostered by everyone.

 Adults, children and families are all supported to achieve and thrive.
 We aim to nurture children who are inclusive, tolerant and, most importantly, enthusiastic about life itself; they are set superb examples of this by the caring members of our school community.

 The children are enabled to successfully grow into citizens of the future through our diverse and creative curriculum, where learning is rooted in experience.
 We believe that ‘Learning Together’ with respect and tolerance provides the perfect start to a life-long journey of discovery and fulfilment.~

 Mrs Naomi Clarke,